LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/quiz-03.md

     + Knowing what we are thinking and doing at every moment.
 9. Will self-compassion make us weak?
     - Yes, as you should rather be thinking about others.
-    - Only if you practice too often.
+    - Only if you practise too often.
     + It will not make you weak but it will help you develop resilience.
 10. When should we practise self-care?
     + All the time.